lstanislowski05/landonstanislowski-cs_293_CI/cs_293_CI-main/cs_293_CI-main/readme.txt

 My name is Landon Stanislowski.
-Hi
+Hi I am a juinor